DanieleSalerno/SoftairAssistant/README.md

 - time in format yyyy-mm-dd hh:mm:ss;
 - the ID of the player who made the shot;
 - the number of remaining lives of the hitted player
+- the ID of the Game

-Tutti questi dati verranno salvati mediante un event triggered Serverless function sul database.
+All this data will be saved by an event triggered Serverless function on the database.

 Infine è presente un'ultima coda relativa alle emergenze su di cui verranno inviate le seguenti informazioni:
 - The ID of the player that call the SOS;